ppitlehra/MonacoMarkets_pvt/docs/POTENTIAL_IMPROVEMENTS.md

 3. **Comprehensive Logging**:
    - Similar to the `logs.rs` file in DeepBook, implement detailed logging for important operations.
    - Consider using events for logging to make debugging easier.

-## 5. Symphony Integration Refinements

-### Current Issue
-The Symphony integration adds complexity with its two-stage settlement process, potentially introducing additional points where state synchronization can fail.

-### Potential Improvements
-1. **Simplify Adapter Pattern**:
-   - Review the `SymphonyAdapter` implementation to ensure it maintains consistent state across all operations.
-   - Consider implementing a more direct integration that reduces the number of steps in the settlement process.

-2. **Enhance Fee Calculation Robustness**:
-   - Ensure fee calculations are resilient to edge cases like zero amounts, partial fills, and non-standard tokens.
-   - Implement additional validation to prevent fee calculation attempts on non-existent orders.

-3. **Improve Settlement Verification**:
-   - Add explicit verification steps in the settlement process to ensure all required state is available.
-   - Implement recovery mechanisms for handling partial or failed settlements.

 ## Implementation Priority